New Zealand Visitor Visa Guide for Indian Citizens

-Here’s an overview of the main visitor visa categories available:
+Below is a clear overview of the main New Zealand visitor visa categories available to Indian applicants.

 1. Visitor Visa (General)

-Duration of Stay: You can apply to stay for up to 9 months within an 18-month period.
+Duration of Stay: Applicants may stay for up to nine months within an 18-month period.

 2. Parent and Grandparent Visitor Visa

-Duration of Stay: This visa is valid for three years and allows you to stay for up to six months at a time.
-The total time you can spend in New Zealand is a maximum of 18 months over the three-year validity period.
+Duration of Stay: The visa is valid for three years, allowing stays of up to six months at a time.
+Altogether, visitors may remain in the country for a maximum of 18 months during that period.

 3. Group Visitor Visa